 - Strengthens Ligaments, Tendons, Cartilage, and Connective Tissue

 - Quicker Recovery Time

 This comprehensive PRP Shoulder Pain relief approach addresses the degeneration that may be present inside the joint, the torn labrum or tendons, and the weak or lax ligaments.
 By treating the entire joint and all of the surrounding structures, we are able to prevent further damage and heal the injury that is causing the pain.
-This type of Regenerative Naturopathic Medicine produces clinical outcomes that have repeatedly been shown to be superior to steroid injections and often prevent the need for surgery.
-Patients begin seeing improvement immediately with the best results observed 1 month post injection.
-After a series of 3 platelet rich plasma treatments have been completed, patients experience over an 80% reduction in pain and return to complete functionality at our Gilbert, AZ location.
+This type of regenerative medicine produces clinical outcomes that have repeatedly been shown to be superior to steroid injections and can prevent the need for surgery in some select cases depending on the severity.
+Patients begin seeing improvement within 1 months time, with the best results observed 3 months post injection typically.
 These outcomes provide attractive alternatives to conventional care with minimal expense and downtime.
 Patients often return to normal living activities and begin to re-engage in hobbies, athletics, and exercises that they enjoy with their friends and families.

-For more information about Regenerative Injection Therapy, Atlas Health, Platelet Rich Plasma, Naturopathic pain management, Dr. Dylan W. Krueger, NMD, or our Gilbert, AZ location, please contact us at: 480-648-1534 or email us at: email@example.com.
+For more information about Regenerative Injection Therapy, Atlas Health Medical Group, Platelet Rich Plasma, Naturopathic pain management, Dr. Dylan W. Krueger, NMD, or our Gilbert, AZ location, please contact us at: 480-648-1534

 Complementary Knee Pain GuideHow to Eliminate Knee Pain and Enjoy a Healthy Active Lifestyle Again, without Surgery